 If an organisation decides to move its Windows server infrastructure into the cloud, the hardware and management interface for these servers will be handled by the cloud provider.
 While that certainly reduces the organisation’s capital expenditure and operating overhead of running a physical datacentre, the configuration of Windows Active Directory, the group policy settings and management of antivirus software and systems patching absolutely remain the organisation’s responsibility.
 This is why transformation requires careful planning and implementation.
 It’s not as easy as simply migrating from an on premise to a cloud based platform, maintained by someone else.

-Organisations need to work with their service providers to model the new paradigm.
+Organisations need to work with their cloud service providers to model the new paradigm.
 They need to understand their changing risk profile and how to manage it.
 Whether cyber security was previously provided in-house or outsourced to an MSSP, the same levels of monitoring and risk management within the cloud services is required.

 Using the Essential Eight as a cyber baseline of controls any changes in security posture can be measured to ensure the maintenance of an appropriate and ongoing level of protection, even as the organisation’s ICT infrastructure and software moves to the cloud.